 Try it right now, get up out of your chair and take a step, doing so very slowly.
 Notice your thoughts about walking and the motions you make to do so.
 Notice how you lift your upper leg, while keeping your lower leg back, then extend the lower leg, shift your balance and allow the momentum of your movement to carry you forward.
 Then you straighten your lower leg and gravity takes over so that your heel meets the earth.

-This act takes many thoughts to do, yet we do it automatically, without conscious thinking.
+This act takes many thoughts to do, yet we do it automatically, without consciously thinking about it.
 How many other things do you we do in a similar fashion?
-Consider that, while you are not conscious such thoughts, they occur all the time.
+Consider that even though you are not conscious of such thoughts, they occur all the time.
 It still takes thoughts to make this happen.
 The fact you are not thinking about it does not mean they do not happen.

 When we are out and about, we experience the world around us, which includes the people we encounter.
 Just as we are not aware of the thoughts involved in taking a step, we are not aware of the blocks, filters and stereotyping that our minds engage in when we observe others.
-You have heard that reality is an illusion, well, our lack of mindfulness is a significant part of the illusion we have created.
+You have heard that reality is an illusion, well, our lack of mindfulness is a arguably the most significant reason why and how our minds create the illusion.
 We certainly need to allow our minds to do many things automatically; the problem is that we allow it to do too much this way.
 We see someone and before we think of them consciously our mind has automatically categorized them and made determinations about them.
 The only way to get past this is to start to notice how we observe just as I suggested we observe what goes on with each step we take.

 When the mind stereotypes it does not use reasoning and rationality, it bases thoughts on what was, not what is.
 Do you remember learning how to walk, talk or even move your hand?
-Of course do not, this happened and then you could do it.
+Of course you do not.
+It just "happened" and then you could do it.
 This programming occurred automatically, as I have spoken of in numerous essays.
 It happens under the covers and out of the sight of our conscious attention.
 We do not pay attention so our mind carries on without our conscious guidance.
 This is how we come to learn to stereotype and where our blocks and filters come from as I spoke to in the essay “The Limiting Aspects of the Rational Mind” (3).